Is wild camping allowed in Croatia?

 10 interesting, bizarre and funny facts about Croatia

-That Nikola Tesla comes from Croatia is well known, and especially in recent years, more and more people have heard of Dubrovnik, as the location of one of the most popular series in the world.
-But where does the Kuna currency get its name from?
-What does Croatia have to do with the White House?
-We have compiled the answers to these questions and eight other interesting facts for you here.
+Most people know that Nikola Tesla came from Croatia and, especially in recent years, more and more people have heard of Dubrovnik as the filming location for one of the world's most popular series.
+But does Croatia have anything to do with the White House?
+We have compiled the answer to this question and seven other interesting facts for you here.

 Fact #1 - 101 Dalmatians

-The dog breed Dalmatians comes from Croatia.
-To be precise, they come from the Dalmatian region, hence their name.
+The Dalmatian dog breed comes from Croatia.
+More precisely from the region of Dalmatia, which is where they got their name.

-Croatia has an average of 2715 hours of sunshine per year.
-This means they have more sunshine than Sydney in Australia.
+Southern Croatia has an average of 2670 hours of sunshine per year.
+That's more sunshine than Sydney in Australia.

-The beach "Golden Horn" consists of many pebbles changing its shape depending on current and wind.
+The "Golden Horn" beach consists of many pebbles and changes its shape depending on the current and wind.

-The White House is known all over the world.
-The stones with which it was built come from the Croatian island Brač.
+The White House is known worldwide.
+The stones with which it was built come from the Croatian island of Brač.

-Fact #9 - The smallest city in the world
+Fact #7 - Smallest city in the world

 Everything you need to know for your trip